khulnasoft-lab/design.khulnasoft.com/contents/components/buttons.md

 ### Pagination

-Pagination is a more specific example of a segmented control providing controls and an indicating of the page number of a list of items.
+Pagination is a specific example of a [segmented control](/components/pagination).
+It indicates the number of pages available, what page the user is on, and controls for navigating between pages.
 See [pagination](/components/pagination) for more information.

 Todo: Add live component block with code example